awsdocs/amazon-redshift-developer-guide/doc_source/r_DROP_SCHEMA.md

 drop schema s_sales cascade;
 ```

-The following example either drops the S\_SALES schema if it exists, or does nothing and returns a message if it does not\.
+The following example either drops the S\_SALES schema if it exists, or does nothing and returns a message if it doesn't\.

 ```
 drop schema if exists s_sales;